California Avenue: BBC unveils first look at Tom Burke and Erin Doherty's star-studded new drama

-California Avenue will take viewers back in time to 1970 to tell a tale dramatised by an impressive cast – including Erin Doherty, Bill Nighy, Helena Bonham-Carter, and Tom Burke.
+The new BBC drama boasts an impressive cast – including Erin Doherty, Bill Nighy, Helena Bonham Carter, and Tom Burke.
 It’s described as “a story brimming with humour and love”.

 At the helm is Hugo Blick, who writes and directs.
 This multi-hyphenate actor, writer and director has carved out an impressive career in front and behind the camera.
 You’ll know him from 2000’s Marion and Geoff, 2018’s Black Earth Rising, and 2022’s The English.

-For his latest work, Blick gathers well known names – including a fresh-from-Adolescence Erin Doherty – for a touching tale about a fractured family.
+For his latest work, Blick has gathered well-known names for a touching tale about a fractured family.

 California Avenue plot – what is BBC show about?